schwarmau/study-guide/src/data_structures/data_structures.md

 # Data Structures

 These are fundamental structures in computer science which enable complex operations.
+This chapter only covers data structures that are significant/well-known in computer science, or that are broadly applicable to most computer science fields.
+You will not find data structures in this chapter that have very specific, niche use cases, or are only applicable to specific fields of computer science.